philosophie/mixpal/README.md

 ### Persistance Across Redirects

-MixpanelAssistant stores any tracked events or user data in `Rails.cache` when it detects a redirect so it can output the appropriate Mixpanel JS integration code to the client on the following render.
+Mixpal stores any tracked events or user data in `Rails.cache` when it detects a redirect so it can output the appropriate Mixpanel JS integration code to the client on the following render.
 This enables us to do cool things
 like: